-Decorative view of modern Jerusalem, as viewed from the east, from the vantage point of the Mount of Olives.
+Decorative view of 16th-century Jerusalem, as viewed from the east, probably from the vantage point of the Mount of Olives.

 The view is likely based on a drawing by Venetian artist Domenico dalle Greche, who accompanied a Czech nobleman, Voldrich Prefat z Vlkanova, on a pilgrimage to the Holy Land in 1546.
 A key in the cartouche at right identifies 48 points of interest, the majority of which refer to Christian sites and traditions.
-At top is a Latin verse from the Prophet Ezekiel: Ezekiel, "This is Jerusalem!
+At the top is a Latin verse from the Prophet Ezekiel: Ezekiel, "This is Jerusalem!
 I have set it in the midst of the nations and countries that are round about her."
-This refers to the fact that Jerusalem is a sacred city to three of the worlds major religions.
-The dominance of Islam during this period is represented by the five figures in the foreground and the buildings with minarets topped with crescents, the most prominent of which is the Dome of the Rock.
+The dominance of Islam during the period during which this view was created is represented by the five figures in the foreground and the buildings with minarets topped with crescents, the most prominent of which is the Dome of the Rock.

 Georg Braun (1541-1622) was born and died in Cologne.
 His primary vocation was as Catholic cleric; he spent thirty-seven years as canon and dean at the church St. Maria ad Gradus, in Cologne.
 Braun was the chief editor of the Civitates orbis terrarum, the greatest book of town views ever published.
 His job entailed hiring artists, acquiring source material for the maps and views, and writing the text.
 In this role, he was assisted by Abraham Ortelius.
 Braun lived into his 80s, and he was the only member of the original team to witness the publication of the sixth volume in 1617.